exanova-y/spin/posts/random.md

-Note: contains many old writings.
+These are my random notes across the years which don't fall into read logs or status updates.
+It contains many old writings, trigger warning: mental health, gender.

 2025:
 - My life trajectory could be significantly altered and the decision-makers are *on holiday*.
 I can wait for the perfect time or I can act with speed.
 Events likely run out of spots if you apply near the end.